cduchesne1/cduchesne1/README.md

 Hi there,

-I'm Christophe, a software engineering student who's passionate about learning and perfecting its craft.
-I am mostly interested by full stack development, cloud architecture and distributed systems.
+I'm Christophe, a software engineering graduate who's passionate about learning and perfecting its craft.
+I am mostly interested by fullstack development, cloud architecture and distributed systems.
 I am also a car enthusiast, a drummer and a YouTuber in my free time.

 You can learn more about my projects by [checking out my portfolio](https://cduchesne1.github.io/).

 ## More about me
 - 🎓Diploma of College Studies (DSC) in Computer Science and Mathematics from Cégep Limoilou
-- 🎓Third-year software engineering student at Laval University
+- 🎓Software Engineering graduate from Laval University

 ## 💼 My Skills
 ### Languages